xzhuah/BlenderAddonPackageTool/README.md

 This project provides a basic framework for developing Blender add-ons and a packaging tool.
 The main features include:

 1. A single command to create a template add-on, facilitating quick development.
 2. Integration with an IDE, allowing you to run and test your add-on in Blender with a single command.
+Support hot swap for code changes.
+You can see the changes in Blender immediately after saving the code.
 3. A single command to package the add-on into an installable package, making it easier for users to install.
 The packaging tool automatically detects and includes any dependencies required by the add-on.
 4. A framework supporting simultaneous development of multiple add-ons, enabling code reuse across different add-ons.